bcgov/naad-connector/README.md

 ### View the database tables (Local only)

-- visit http://0.0.0.0:8081 to see the phpMyAdmin page for the naad_connector database.
+- visit http://0.0.0.0:8082 to see the phpMyAdmin page for the naad_connector database.
 It includes the latest migrations and all alerts that have been recorded.

+_note:  this is mapped to port 8082 to avoid conflict with our wordpress containers_